 Over the years, the institute has advocated for more electric power within the state of Delaware, at one point advocating for a nuclear power plant.
 It alsomade the case for a natural gas power plant.

 The institute has also taken on Bloom Energy, which assembles fuel cells in Delaware and engineered a deal that feeds fuel cells into the grid, with the added costs borne by Delmarva Power customers.

-Delaware is under a mandate to eventually get a quarter of its power from renewable sources.
+Delaware is under a mandate to eventually get a quarter of its power from renewable sources by 2025.